Hacks-On/CollegeLink/README.md

 - We are currently in progress for publishing the app on Playstore so it's not available there yet.
 - On the right-hand side of this repository, you'll find the _latest release_ of this application.
 You can download the apk file as well as the source code for this app by clicking on that tag.
-- You can download and install the apk file on your _android_ device [here](https://drive.google.com/file/d/1CZK77beR0V7axYgvQXRKJVFWt5seFhs9/view?usp=sharing).
+- You can download and install the apk file on your _android_ device from [here](https://drive.google.com/file/d/1CZK77beR0V7axYgvQXRKJVFWt5seFhs9/view?usp=sharing) as well.

 ### How to test this application on your own system :